rbind/apreshill/content/tutorial-blogdown/03_blogdown-github.markdown

 ## Update .gitignore file {#gitignore}

 If you are using git for version control, edit your `.gitignore` file.
 This file should be viewable in your file viewer pane in RStudio.
-Below is what it should look like: the first four lines will automatically be in this file if you have set up your RStudio Project, but if you plan to use Netlify to deploy, you need to add the `public/` line ([read about here](https://bookdown.org/yihui/blogdown/version-control.html).)
+Below is what it should look like: the first four lines will automatically be in this file if you have set up your RStudio Project, but if you plan to use Netlify to deploy, you need to add the `public` line ([read about here](https://bookdown.org/yihui/blogdown/version-control.html).)

 ```
 .Rproj.user